CodingDIY/Simple-Easy-Social-Login-Plugin/readme.txt

 == Changelog ==

+= 1.9.8 =
+* Fixed a fatal type error in SESLP_Avatar::resolve_user() by ensuring a WP_User or null return value
+* Improved avatar fallback handling to safely use WordPress core default avatars
+* Prevented broken avatar images when social profile images are missing or invalid
+* Minor stability improvements related to avatar rendering

 = 1.9.7 =
 * Added Debug Logging section to README
 * Integrated detailed debug log guide into Admin Guides (multilingual)